acmenezes/container-the-hard-way/docs/04-namespaces.md

     1 root      0:00 bash
   106 root      0:00 ps faux
 ```

-Let's look on the host how the namespaces differ.
+Now open a new terminal and ssh to the host VM again.

 With the command lsns we can see the number of the inode where the namespace is "stored".
 This is for the current user and current process so you see vagrant and bash and all the accessible namespaces.

 ```